PLAYDATE PORTRAIT SESSIONS

 PREPARING CHILDREN FOR FAMILY PORTRAITS

-Newborns prefer being swaddled and kept warm and cozy.
-Keep the temperature up on the day of the shoot, so changing clothes or any naked bum images won’t be too drafty and upsetting.
+Most newborns prefer being swaddled and held, staying warm and cozy.
+Keep the temperature up on the day of the shoot, so changing clothes or any of those classic naked bum images won?t be too cold and upsetting.
 Our goal is to keep baby happy and warm.
 If you have a dryer, we can pop a blanket or two in for a few minutes to have something toasty for baby to snuggle into.

 Collect anything (heirlooms, toys, monogrammed gifts) that you may want to have in your family portraits.